AlbertoCuadra/Personal_Website/content/post/post3/index.md

 ---

-I have been developing a fully customizable algo on pinescript over the last year in my spare time.
+I have been developing a fully customizable algorithm in pinescript for the last year in my spare time.
 The algorithm is based on a set of well-documented strategies, each with its own weight (weighted strategy).
-Currently it has implemented a set of 5 strategies:
+Currently a set of 5 strategies have been implemented:

 * `MACD`
 * `Stochastic RSI`